 In addition, an Event Management Plan for the Entertainment and Sports Center will be implemented which will address parking and traffic operations during events.
 Finally, the Project also includes a Transportation Demand Management plan to incentivize the use of transit, bicycles, carpools and other alternatives to single-driver car trips.

 School impacts were analyzed as part of the Warner Center EIR and it was determined that as properties are developed and approved, each property would be required to pay a fee to address school impacts.
 These fees are based upon a square footage calculation of residential, commercial and parking.
 Promenade’s fees would be approximately $6 million to be paid to LAUSD.

-We are at the very beginning of the review process, which will include numerous opportunities for public input on the Project.
-A Supplemental Environmental Impact Report (EIR) is currently being prepared by the City of Los Angeles, which will look at the Project’s potential environmental impacts compared to those already identified under the WC2035 Plan.
-The City will then circulate the Supplemental Draft EIR for public comment.
+The release of the Promenade 2035 Supplemental Draft EIR is a major milestone in the overall public review and approval process.
+The City will circulate this Supplemental Draft EIR for a 45-day public review and comment period.
 A Final EIR will be prepared which responds to each and every public comment received.
 After the Final EIR is published, the City will hold public hearings that include additional opportunities for community members to provide input.
-In addition to the formal City process, we will also be meeting with community groups, stakeholders, and individuals on an ongoing basis to seek feedback.
+In addition to the formal City process, we have also been meeting with community groups, stakeholders and individuals since we announced the Project to seek feedback.
 We are committed to a process of engagement and transparency with the community, and ensuring that Promenade 2035 is the product of extensive public input.